 After discovery (a thorough examination of the defendant’s income, assets, and expenses), our attorneys would help negotiate a payment plan with consequences for non-payment.
 Some considerations and mechanisms of enforcement include:

 If defendant incarcerated.
 If the defendant is incarcerated, the Arizona Department of Corrections shall withdraw between 20-50% of a prisoner’s spendable account balance for payment of restitution and to comply with the manner of payment ordered.
+(Insert Footnote 16)

 If defendant is on probation.
 If the defendant on probation, we’d work with probation department to ensure compliance with manner of payment ordered.
-The law states that a probation officer shall notify court when defendant has not paid restitution for a minimum of four months.14 Remedies may include hearings, Petition for Order to Show Cause regarding civil contempt and could include incarceration with a purge order, probation revocation, garnishment order or levy or community restitution.15 The law allows different methods depending on whether the non-payment was willful.
+The law states that a probation officer shall notify court when defendant has not paid restitution for a minimum of four months.17 Remedies may include hearings, Petition for Order to Show Cause regarding civil contempt and could include incarceration with a purge order, probation revocation, garnishment order or levy or community restitution.18 The law allows different methods depending on whether the non-payment was willful.(Insert Footnote 19)

 Abstract of judgement.
 Federal law provides that at the request of a victim … the clerk of the court shall issue an abstract of judgment certifying that a judgment has been entered in favor of such victim in the amount specified in the restitution order.
 Upon registering, recording, docketing or indexing such abstract … “the abstract of judgment shall be a lien on the property of the defendant… in the same manner and to the same extent and under the same conditions as a judgment of a court of general jurisdiction in that State.”
-16
+20